 Defines what information is displayed in the tooltip when the mouse hovers over image thumbnails.
-This pattern can also use any of the variables defined in the variables section.
+This pattern can also use the same variables and formatting as the extended overlay text.

 9.5. darkroom

 Control functionality in the darkroom view and associated modules.